Standard of the IV Cohort XXIV Legion

 The benefits to the army were numerous, with the disenfranchised, unemployed masses enlisting for military service alongside more fortunate citizens.
 Poorer citizens were drawn to life-long service, as they were rewarded with the prospect of settlement in conquered land, the modern equivalent of a pension.
 This also ‘Romanized’ the population in newly subjugated provinces, thus reducing unrest and lowering the chance of revolt against the Roman Republic.

 The new Roman army, its numbers vastly bolstered by lower class citizens whose future was tied to their permanent career, became the dominant military force for centuries.
-The reforms of Marius contributed immensely to the transformation from Roman Republic to Roman Empire – from the defensive army composed of well to do citizens of the Republic to the mercenary army of the Empire – the army of the poor.
+The reforms of Marius contributed immensely to the transformation from Roman Republic to Roman Empire – from the citizen army of the Republic to the mercenary army of the Empire.

 Today the same pundits who beat the war drums rarely if ever “volunteer”.
 Too many of those who advocate war never expect to fight in it themselves; nor do they expect their children to fight in it.
 It is other people’s children that fight our wars.

 George II was the last monarch to lead his soldiers into battle in 1743.